Should I use Blades or Cavity Back Irons?

 It will be more difficult to shape your shots around obstacles or adjust the trajectory of your shots to allow for obstacles or the wind.

-Someone playing the majority of their golf on firm fairways might find that the wider soles typically found on cavity back clubs make it more difficult to hit good shots.
+Someone playing the majority of their golf on firm fairways might find that the wider soles typically found on them make it more difficult to hit good shots.

-Cavity back irons will tend to be cheaper than forged blades.
+Cavity irons will tend to be cheaper than forged blades.